 In protocol I and II, from the time of incubation we need to monitor the duplex concentration.
 Due to the instruments limitation as mentioned by Sudha, there is a decrease in duplex concentration in during the start of the incubation.
 After some time, the concentration however increases.
 We will have to start our analysis from this point onwards (80 seconds from the start of the incubation).
 If this has to be done, what value of concentration need to be assumed at this time.
 Is it corresponds to the RFU value at this time or corresponds to the RFU value at the start of the incubation.

+If you start analysis from 80secs, you would have to take the RFU of this time point.

 In protocol I, Compared to 74 deg C, 70 deg C produced less product for the same time of annealing.
 This could be due to the kinetics of the annealing reaction at two different temperatures (According to this data, 70 deg C is slow and 74 deg C is fast – But the current literature data does not support this observation).
 The equilibrium concentration of duplex, however, will be higher at 70 deg C and lower at 74 deg C. We will theoretically calculate the equilibrium concentration of dsDNA at these two temperatures using NN parameters and compare this with the corresponding experimentally obtained equilibrium dsDNA at these two different temperatures.
 This comparison will allow us to conclude which data may be corrupted.

 Protocol 2 looks good.
 As it was mentioned before, we need to monitor the concentration of the duplex from the start of incubation till it reaches the equilibrium.

+As I have mentioned before, the experiment was monitored till equilibrium.

 In order to differentiate the difference between protocol I and II, we need to measure the steady state dsDNA concentration or the equilibrium dsDNA concentration by allowing the reaction to reach the equilibrium.
 (Allow sufficiently long time so that we get saturation in RFU values.
 I think this has been done).
 Now, we can theoretically calculate the equilibrium concentration at 70 deg C or any specific temperature that we have chosen to conduct our experiment.
 Find the deviation between this theoretical value and dsDNA concentration that was obtained using protocol 1 and 2.
 This will allow us to understand whether protocol I or II is better.